Edwin C. Johnson: Ingrid Bergman incident

 He was perhaps best known for presenting a speech on March 14, 1950, on the Senate floor, criticizing the extramarital affair of actress Ingrid Bergman, who at the time was married to Petter Lindström.
 Bergman's affair with Italian director Roberto Rossellini became a cause célèbre as a result of Johnson's speech, forcing her to relocate to Europe for several years.
 Johnson then proposed a bill where movies would be licensed based on the perceived morality of the actors/actresses and stated that Bergman “had perpetrated an assault upon the institution of marriage,” and called her “a powerful influence for evil.”

 Prior to the discovery of her affair, Ingrid Bergman had been Johnson’s favorite actress.
 He felt that he had been deceived by the incident, and wished to ban her from any future Hollywood productions.

 Bergman returned to Hollywood in the 1956 blockbuster film Anastasia.
 In 1972, Senator Charles H. Percy of Illinois entered an apology into the Congressional Record for Johnson’s attack, which had been made on Bergman twenty-two years earlier.

 Atomic bombs

 Johnson is also known for the alternative he presented to mankind in November 1945: "God Almighty in His infinite wisdom [has] dropped the atomic bomb in our lap."
 Now for the first time the United States, "with vision and guts and plenty of atomic bombs," could "compel mankind to adopt the policy of lasting peace … or be burned to a crisp."

+On a November 1st, 1949, broadcast of the television talk show Court of Current Issues, Johnson made the first public reference to the debate over whether the United States should develop a "superbomb", that is, a thermonuclear weapon.